This program is perfect for...

 - Individuals pursuing careers as camera operators

-- Entertainment professionals looking to expand their filmmaking expertise
+- Entertainment professionals interested in expanding their filmmaking expertise

-- Learners interested in delving into the technical craft involved in shooting films
+- Students seeking insights about the technical craft of shooting films

 What you can learn.